How to Say Hello/Hi in Portuguese

 Fala! / Fala aí! / Fala tu.

 These options are an informal way to greet your friends.
-Therefore, it is not a good idea to use these expressions to say hi to your boss, in-laws, or business contact.
+Therefore, it is not a good idea to use these expressions to say hi to your boss, in-laws, or business contacts.

 E aí?